dashbuilder/dashbuilder/dashbuilder-backend/dashbuilder-dataset-elasticsearch/README.md

     </tr>
 </table>

-If you don't feel comfortable with those default queries and filter generated by the default bean implementation, due to index/es mapping incompatibilities or the performance issues, you can provide you own Query Builder implementation by implementing the interface <code>org.dashbuilder.dataprovider.backend.elasticsearch.rest.ElasticSearchQueryBuilder</code> and use CDI to override it as the default one.
+If you don't feel comfortable with those default queries and filters generated by the default bean implementation, due to index/es mapping incompatibilities or some performance issues in your concrete scenario, you can provide you own Query Builder implementation by implementing the interface <code>org.dashbuilder.dataprovider.backend.elasticsearch.rest.ElasticSearchQueryBuilder</code> and use CDI to override it as the default one.
+Just build your custom query structure and use it into the search request!

 **LIKE TO operation - Usage and notes**